 CMT usually gets worse, slowly, with age; rapid progression is rare, and should motivate a prompt re-evaluation.
 The problems with weakness, numbness, difficulty with balance, and orthopedic problems can progress to the point of causing disability.
-Pain can be an issue, as a direct result of the neuropathy (neuropathic pain) and as consequence of orthopedic problems.
+Pain can be an issue, either as a direct result of the neuropathy (neuropathic pain) or as consequence of orthopedic problems.
 Other potential complications include the following:

 - Progressive inability to walk from weakness, balance problems, and/or orthopedic problems;

 - Injury to areas of the body that have decreased sensation.

 There are no known treatments that will stop or slow down the progression of CMT, but the CMTA is funding research to find these treatments.

 Physical therapy, occupational therapy, and physical activity may help maintain muscle strength and improve independent functioning.